It pays to advertise... but what?

 To any would-be novelist, the sight of a book – your book – on the shelf is surely the Holy Grail of writing.
 And, like any true grail quest, the path is fraught with challenges, monsters and dead-ends.
 Here are two of my tales.

 My novel Covenant is an unusual beast, a genre crossover that I’ve called Magical Fantasy Fiction.
-It draws on the Western Qabalah, ritual and reincarnation; not your general sword and sorcery epic.
+It draws on researched mythic symbolism and mysticism; not your general sword and sorcery epic.

-So you can imagine my delight, after years in the wilderness, when a British publication company expressed an interest from my initial approach.
+So you can imagine my delight, after years in the wilderness, when a British publisher expressed an interest from my initial approach.
 After friendly emails they invited me to submit the complete manuscript – a first for me.
-Better than that, they telephoned me at home and quizzed me for half an hour about the structure and meanings within my work.
-It was going so well that I felt sure the 12 weeks evaluation period would fly by.
+Even better, they phoned me at home and quizzed me for half an hour about the structure and meanings within my work.
+It was going so well that I felt sure the 12-week evaluation period would fly by.

 Then, like buses, another opportunity came along – a delayed response from an American e-publisher I had all but given up on.
 They asked to see the whole book too.
 Lightning had struck twice and I wasn’t in wellies.
 Positive feedback ensued and, when I’d been advised I was under consideration, I asked for and received a sample contract.